Marconi Prize

-The Marconi Prize is an annual award recognizing achievements and advancements made in field of communications (radio, mobile, wireless, telecommunications, data communications, networks, and Internet).
-The prize is awarded by the Marconi Society and it includes a work of sculpture.
-Recipients of the prize are awarded at the Marconi Society's annual symposium and gala.
+The Marconi Prize is an annual award that the Marconi Society gives for outstanding achievements and advancements in communications (radio, mobile, wireless, telecommunications, data communications, networks, the Internet, etc.).
+Prizewinners receive in-person recognition from distinguished colleagues and other guests as well as a work of sculpture at the Marconi Society's annual symposium and gala.

 Criteria

 The Marconi Prize is awarded based on the candidate’s contributions in the following areas: